medialab/minet/docs/cli.md

                                      (only when using screen names instead of user ids).
     - "protected_user": tweet cannot be found because its user is protected.
     - "censored_tweet": tweet is unavailable because it was consored by Twitter.
+    - "blocked_by_tweet_author": tweet cannot be found because you were blocked by its author.
     - "unavailable_tweet": tweet is not available, which means it was either deleted by its user.
     - "unavailable_retweet": retweet is not available, meaning that the user